conan-community/conan-openssl/README.md

 [Conan.io](https://conan.io) package for OpenSSL library

-The packages generated with this **conanfile** can be found in [conan.io](https://conan.io/source/OpenSSL/1.0.2l/lasote/stable1.2.8/lasote/stable).
+The packages generated with this **conanfile** can be found in [this bintray repository](https://bintray.com/conan-community/conan/OpenSSL:conan).

 ## Build packages

+Only necessary if you don't want to use the pre-compiled binaries, and you want to build your own packages from source.

 Download conan client from [Conan.io](https://conan.io) and run:

-    $ python build.py
+    $ conan test_package
+    $ conan test_package # use different settings, options or profiles

 ## Upload packages to server